 Shane graduated with honors in Computer Engineering from Virginia Tech and is a Microsoft Certified Professional.
 His first professional lines of code were written for radar systems and high-speed buses at general motor’s forewarn group.

-When he’s not writing code, you can find Shane with his wife and three sons – drinking rye whiskey, playing sports, coaching soccer or biking around Centennial Lake (generally in that order).
+When he’s not writing code, you can find Shane with his wife and three sons (!) – drinking rye whiskey, coaching youth sports or working out (generally in that order).

 Jesse Pappas facebook

 Jesse is a social psychologist, social drinker, and lover of all things beer.
 He's been friends with John Bryce and Shane Kunkle since their undergraduate days at Virginia Tech.
 Jesse opened a successful restaurant and spent considerable time behind bars (making drinks), but in wasn't until graduate school at University of Virginia that he learned the true value of a well-crafted beer.

 Jesse now lives in the country with his wife KK, son Max, and cat Mel on Afton Mountain in Virginia.

 Darren Kopp @darrenkopp